-Example: Run application for the HBase client
+Example: run an application for the Apache HBase client

-Checking the example of how to run a maven application for the HBase client gives you better understanding about how to run your own application for the HBase client.
+Checking the example of how to run a Maven application for the HBase client gives you better understanding about how to run your own application for the HBase client.

 requiredKerberosoption is set to